School and District Leadership

 The Gulf Coast Partnership Resident Program is a partnership with the College of Education's Educational Leadership and Policy Studies Program and Leadership Development Departments of the School Districts in Pasco, Pinellas, Polk, Hernando, and the Heartland Consortium Districts.
 Through the program, a cohort of assistant principals participates in leadership development training that leads to Florida Level II Principal Certification.

-The Leadership Collaborative is an initiative sponsored by the Anchin Center and professional development directors from the west coast of Florida, including Citrus to Sarasota Counties, Polk County and the Heartland Consortium.
-In bimonthly meetings, participants focus on issues related to professional development and discuss items of concern at the state level.
+The Leadership Collaborative is an initiative sponsored by the Anchin Center and school district professional development leaders from the west coast of Florida, including Citrus to Sarasota Counties, Polk County and the Heartland Consortium.
+Participants focus on issues related to professional development and discuss items of concern at the state level.